Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 {% include video id="1usemtIYe_s" provider="youtube" %}

-A polypeptide with *n* amino acids will have *n* - 1 peptide bonds, meaning that its shape is influenced by *n* - 1 phi angles and 99 *n* - 1 psi angles.
+A polypeptide with *n* amino acids will have *n* - 1 peptide bonds, meaning that its shape is influenced by *n* - 1 phi angles and *n* - 1 psi angles.
 If each bond has *k* stable conformations, then there are *k*<sup>2<em>n</em>-2</sup> total possible conformations of the polypeptide.
-For example, if *k* is 3 and *n* is just 100 (a short polypeptide), then the number of potential protein structures is more than the number of atoms in the universe!
+For example, if *k* is equal to 3 and *n* is equal to only 100 (representing a short polypeptide), then the number of potential protein structures is more than the number of atoms in the universe!
 (The concept of combinatorial explosion, introduced in module 2, appears again.)
 The ability for the protein to reliably find a single conformation using the magic algorithm despite such an enormous number of potential shapes is called **Levinthal's paradox**.[^Levinthal]

 Although protein structure prediction is difficult, it is not impossible; nature's algorithm is not, after all, magic.
 Furthermore, researchers have spent decades cataloging the genomes of thousands of species.
 As a result, biologists know the *sequence* of amino acids for many proteins whose structures have not been validated experimentally.
 In our case, although the SARS-CoV-2 genome was sequenced in January 2020, the structure of its spike protein was unknown at that time.
 In the next lesson, we will place ourselves in the shoes of early SARS-CoV-2 researchers working before the structure of the virus's spike protein had been experimentally determined to see if we can predict its structure and give biologists a head start on fighting the pandemic.